Iliotibial Band Syndrome or IT Band syndrome

 Signs and Symptoms of IT Band Syndrome

-Whether you are suffering from ITBS or injuries resulting from any type of activity; JOI has physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.
+Whether you are suffering from ITBS or injuries resulting from any type of activity; JOI has physical therapy clinics conveniently located in Jacksonville and Northeast FL.
+We have clinicians who specialize in orthopedic rehab.